Road Network Guided Fine-Grained Urban Traffic Flow Inference: Experiments

 \textbf{2) Day and Night: } We then evaluate the fine-grained traffic flow inference during the days and nights respectively, since travel patterns may be much different at these two periods.
 In our work, the daytime is defined as 06:00-18:00, while the nighttime is defined as 18:00-06:00 till the next day.
 In Fig. \ref{fig:different_time_xian} and \ref{fig:different_time_chengdu}, we show the performance (MAPE) of different methods for both the days and nights.
-Specifically, on the XiAn dataset, our RATFM obtains a MAPE 18.00\% for days and 24.75\% for nights, while that of the previous best-performing method UrbanFM are 19.87\% and 27.94\%, respectively.
-On the ChendDu dataset, our RATFM can further decrease the MAPE from 16.72\% to 15.69\% for day and from 24.10\% to 21.60\% for nights.
+Specifically, on the XiAn dataset, our RATFM obtains a MAPE 18.00\% for days and 24.75\% for nights, while that of the previous best-performing method UrbanPy are 19.51\% and 25.41\%, respectively.
+On the ChendDu dataset, our RATFM can further decrease the MAPE from 16.50\% to 15.69\% for day and from 22.47\% to 21.60\% for nights.
 One interesting phenomenon is that the day MAPE is much lower than the night MAPE.
 This is because that most of the day travelers are office workers and students, whose mobility patterns are more regular.
 In general, whether for day or night, our method outperforms all comparison methods on both the XiAn and ChengDu datasets.

 \textbf{3) Rush Hours: } Finally, we focus on the urban traffic flow inference during rush hours, which are defined as 7:30-9:30 and 17:30-19:30 in this work.
-The performance of seven deep learning-based methods is presented in Fig. \ref{rushtime}.
+The performance of ten deep learning-based methods is presented in Fig. \ref{rushtime}.
 We can observe that the proposed RATFM outperforms all comparison methods on both XiAn and ChengDu.
-Specifically, on the XiAn dataset, our method obtains a MAPE 18.20\% for rush hours, while the MAPE scores of UrbanFM and DeepSD are 20.19\% and 21.00\%, respectively.
+Specifically, on the XiAn dataset, our method obtains a MAPE 18.20\% for rush hours, while the MAPE of UrbanFM and UrbanPy are 20.19\% and 18.93\%, respectively.
 There exists a similar situation of the performance comparison on the ChengDu dataset.
-With a MAPE 15.48\%, our RATFM also performs better than UrbanFM and DeepSD, whose MAPE are 16.34\% and 17.50\%, respectively.
+With a MAPE 15.48\%, our RATFM also performs better than UrbanFM and UrbanPy, whose MAPE are 16.34\% and 16.35\%, respectively.
 These experiments well exhibit the robustness of our method during rush hours.

 In summary, our method is capable to achieve state-of-the-art performance under various settings of time periods.
 Such performance is attributed to that our RATFM can effectively capture the inherent distribution of urban traffic flow with the prior knowledge of road networks regardless of the time evolution.
 These experiments well demonstrate the robustness of our method for fine-grained traffic flow inference.